5 Reasons Why You Should Play in an Ensemble

 For the inexperienced students, performing in an orchestra will feel less intimidating compared to playing in a solo recital.
 In the case of a well-rehearsed performance, even elementary students can be a part of an impressive concert, and this will give them a sense of achievement as well as confidence in playing their instruments.
 Being a part of a successful performance is especially helpful in building their confidence.
 A lot of students reacted more positively towards learning a musical instrument after participating in an ensemble.

 Make Friends and Build Network

 Ensemble is a social setting where we get to meet like-minded people.
-We may meet people who become lifelong friends or people who can benefit us in the future.
-At a time when you are looking for an insurance policy, you may think of the cellist in the same community orchestra with you who works as an insurance agent.
-If your neighbor’s son is looking for an oboe teacher, you will be able to recommend the oboist from the orchestra to him.
-Building a network is not only about you getting to know other people, but it is also for other people to get to know you!
+We may meet people who become lifelong friends or people who can help us in our career and life.
+Building network is not only about getting to know other people, but it is also for other people to get to know you!